-In addition, in the case of an emergency the University can activate an announcement via a public announcement system and can communicate with many buildings through voice announcements from the UAPD dispatch center to individual building fire alarms systems.
-The university also may elect to alert the media to obtain assistance in disseminating information.
+In addition, in the case of an emergency the University can activate an announcement via a public announcement system and can communicate with most buildings through voice announcements from the UAPD dispatch center through each building’s fire alarms system.
+The University also may elect to alert the media to obtain assistance in disseminating information.

 Emergency messaging primarily will be used for situations that pose an immediate threat to the health or safety of students or employees on campus or for an event that necessitates the closing of an entire campus (e.g., severe weather, chemical spills, fires and crime.)
-Emergency messages about criminal activity generally will not be sent unless it is decided that there is an imminent threat of danger on a case by case basis.
-In those cases where a crime has been reported and UAPD determines that although there is no immediate threat, the crime still represents a serious or ongoing threat to the campus community, a Timely Warning/Safety Advisory will be issued.
+Emergency messages about criminal activity generally will not be sent unless it is determined that there is an imminent threat of danger on a case by case basis.
+In those cases where a crime has been reported and UAPD determines that although there is no imminent threat, but the crime still represents a serious or ongoing threat to the campus community, a Timely Warning/Safety Advisory will be issued.

 The emergency messaging system is provided in addition to existing emergency notification procedures and does not replace or eliminate any other emergency notification system (e.g., fire alarms, tornado sirens.)
 The University will provide follow-up information to the community as appropriate, including via the University's website.
 Centralized announcement capabilities in necessary locations were added in February 2018.

-If UAPD confirms there is an immediate and imminent threat to the health or safety of some or all of the members of the campus community (e.g. tornado, criminal activity), UAPD may direct its police dispatch to send a text message and to activate the indoor and outdoor audible warning systems.
+If UAPD confirms there is an imminent threat to the health or safety of some or all of the members of the campus community (e.g. tornado, criminal activity), UAPD may direct its police dispatch to send a text message and to activate the indoor and outdoor audible warning systems.
 In this scenario, UAPD will determine the content and audience for the message.
 If there is not an imminent threat of danger, but circumstances still warrant an emergency notification, UAPD may consult with the University Communications and Marketing (and other offices as necessary), which, in consultation with UAPD, will determine the content of the message and will use some or all of the methods described above to communicate to the campus community or appropriate segment of the campus community.